Butternut Squash for Delicious Winter Soups

 All the winter squashes are fiber-rich, an excellent source of potassium and vitamins A, B and C. The deep orange the color of the butternut squash indicates its high carotene (vitamin A) content.

 The butternut squash will keep for several months, and ripens further over time, the flesh turning a deeper orange, and becoming sweeter.
 A versatile vegetable, it can be roasted, steamed or boiled to use as a vegetable; mashed to enrich muffins and quick breads, used in pies or casserole dishes.

 Squash are native to North America, although our present day squashes are probably not quite what native Americans grew 10,000 years ago.
 One of the sacred three vegetables - corn, squash and beans - they were basic and essential crop food in both North and South America.

 The original squash were grown for their seeds, since the flesh was sparse and stringy.
-The seeds were a nutrient dense source of food.
-Brought to Europe by Spanish, Portuguese, English and French explorers, and introduced into European gardens. the squash plants were cross-bred and eventually many new varieties were created.
+The seeds are a nutrient dense source of food.
+Brought to Europe by Spanish, Portuguese, English and French explorers, and introduced into European gardens, squash plants were cross-bred and eventually many new varieties were created.